 Choosing your communication channels

-It’s time to ask whether your current internal communication channels are up to the task in hand?
-Do they really resonate and connect with your target audience?
-Furthermore, do they offer the reach?
+It’s time to ask whether your current internal communication channels are up to the task in hand.
+Does your office internal communication software effectively communicate with your workforce?
+Does it really resonate and connect?
+Does it effectively convey essential operational and HR information?
+Furthermore, does it offer the reach?
 With modern workforces increasingly moving towards remote working, you can no longer just focus on the office-based staff, but also the home-workers, furloughed, contractors and job-sharers.
 And the final question to consider: do you know whether your internal communication tools are actually working?
 Without a way to monitor engagement levels, you’re really just shooting in the dark.

-Your aim: Reach every employee and and create a real-time connection
+Key Benefit: Reach every employee and create a real-time connection

 With the modern workforce increasingly dispersed across geographical location, it becomes even more critical to reach every worker, wherever they are based.
 You also need to break down other barriers – technological and emotional – in order to reach every single employee in your organisation.